node-red/node-red-nodes/io/serialport/README.md

 ========================

 <a href="http://nodered.org" target="noderedinfo">Node-RED</a> nodes to talk to
-hardware Serial ports.
+hardware serial ports.

 ## Install

-This node is sometimes installed by default in Node-RED so may not need to be installed manually.

-Run the following command in your Node-RED user directory (typically `~/.node-red`):
+To install the stable version use the `Menu - Manage palette` option and search for node-red-node-serialport, or run the following command in your Node-RED user directory, typically `~/.node-red`

         npm i node-red-node-serialport